 Autism Assessments

-The Sydney Child and Family Practice has been working in this space for over a decade, supporting children, families, and adults across a range of settings.
+Halaina brings over a decade of experience working with children, families, and adults across clinical, educational, and research settings.
 This experience informs a careful, individualised approach to assessment that looks beyond surface behaviours to understand the broader developmental picture.

 What the Assessment Involves